ss945601/flutter_gps_ios_simulator/README.md

 ![1710914547352](image/README/1710914547352.png)

+* How to simulate location on iphone.

-1. Click setting btn to check the path of repository for .gpx file. (output.gpx)
+1. Click the settings button to check the repository path for the generated GPX file (output.gpx).
-2. Click map to set starting point and end point.
+2. Click on the map to set the starting and ending points for your simulation.
-3. Click Start Btn to save .gpx file ( the first btn in the tool bar )
+3. Click the start button (the first button in the toolbar) to save the GPX file.
-4. Open Xcode and **run** any project on your mobile, and **click navigator icon btn -> "Add GPS Exchange to Project" -> select your gpx.file which creating by tool.**
+4. Open Xcode and run any project on your mobile device.
+Then, click the navigator icon button -> "Add GPS Exchange to Project" and select the GPX file created by this tool.

    ![1710915774493](image/README/1710915774493.png)
-5. You can control the location in your mobile.
-(I)
+5. You will then be able to control the location on your mobile device.

 ***MIT License
 Copyright (c) 2024 StevenChang***